ictinus0222/hackerDen/docs/enhancement-setup-guide.md

 # - View real-time updates
 ```

 **Note**: The enhancement foundation is complete with all collections and storage buckets configured.
-Individual enhancement features are currently being implemented on top of this foundation.
+Core enhancement features are implemented and ready for use, with real-time integration and advanced features in active development.

 ### 2. Environment Configuration
 Add enhancement-specific environment variables to your `.env` file: